 TechnologyAdvice can help you dramatically reduce your research time.
 Use the software category page on the Payroll Software page to enter your requirements, and one of our Technology Advisors will set you up with a short list of software recommendations that fulfill your needs.

-Both companies have been around for over 40 years and have a long list of satisfied payroll management customers.
+Both payroll software companies have been around for over 40 years and have a long list of satisfied payroll management customers.
 They’ve managed to stay at the head of the pack, despite the rise of smaller, local, or online payroll providers in recent years.
-ADP and Paychex can each adapt to your your particular business needs, which makes the choice between them difficult.
+ADP and Paychex can each adapt to your particular business needs, which makes the choice between them difficult.
 But their differences, outlined below, will help you differentiate.

 In addition to payroll services, ADP also offers HR consulting and internal solutions including:

 - Employee onboarding